REditorSupport/vscode-R/README.md

 An opt-in experimental R session watcher is implemented to support the following features:

 * Watch any R session
-* Show symbol value in hover
+* Show value of session symbol on hover
+* Provide completion for session symbol
 * `View()` data frames and list objects
 * Show plot output on update
 * Show htmlwidgets and shiny apps